Zork: Inception

 While Lebling took a two-week vacation, Anderson, Blank, and Daniels designed an adventure game concept, which Anderson and Blank then developed as an early version of Zork.
 This prototype contained simple versions of many concepts seen in the final game, including puzzles and locations.
 According to Anderson, "it took time for people to learn how to write good problems", and Lebling's first, uncomplex parser was only "almost as smart as Adventures".
-The game was unnamed, but the group had a habit of naming their programs "zork" until they were completed, a term in the MIT community for an in-development program.
+The game was unnamed, so the group chose "zork" as the file name, one of several nonsense words used around the lab at the time in a variety of contexts.
+Anderson later said that the group often used the term for programs still in development.
 The group, referring to themselves as the "implementers", continued working on the game after Lebling returned, adding features and iterating on the parser through June 1977.
 Grues were added to replace pits that would kill players in the dark; while play-testing, Lebling noticed that his character fell into a pit while in the attic of the house.
+The name "grue" was taken from the works of Jack Vance, though the design of the monster was original to Zork.

 Lebling contends that Adventure was one of Zorks only influences, as there were few other games to emulate at the time.
 Although the game's combat is based on Dungeons & Dragons, Lebling said the other developers had never played it.
 He also thought of the parser and associated text responses as taking on the role of the Dungeon Master from a Dungeons & Dragons game, trying to lead the player through a story solely by describing it; this had also been the idea behind the parser in Adventure.